Email Signup Forms: 14 Places to Add Them for Higher Conversions

 1. Keep your signup forms short.
 Long forms look overwhelming and intrusive to the visitor, so limit the number of fields to the absolute minimum.

 2. Ask only for the information you need.
 Customers value their privacy and want to avoid being bombarded with marketing.
-You generally only want to ask for a phone number if you send SMS messages.
+For instance, you generally shouldn’t ask for a phone number unless you send SMS messages.

 3. Practice affirmative consent.
 Your signup form should be an optin, not an opt-out.
 Customers should actively click a checkbox or button to receive your emails.
 They should not be added by default because they bought from you or visited your storefront.

 4. Segment your new subscribers.
-Sending relevant content based on subscriber interest, behavior, or needs will improve conversion rates.
+You’ll see higher conversion rates when you sending relevant content based on subscriber interest, behavior, or needs.
 There are many ways to automate lead segmentation.

 5. Use A/B testing to find the most effective messaging.
 OptinMonster makes it easy to test different variations of the same campaign to see what works best.